Bensonlam168/AlkaidSYS-tp/docs/technical-specs/git/git-workflow-automation-test-report.md

    - Optionally add branch-name validation consistent with `git-workflow-guidelines*.md`.

 2. **Keep documentation in sync**
-   - Add CI jobs (GitHub Actions / GitLab CI) to lint all commits in a PR using the same config.
-   - Optionally add branch-name validation consistent with `git-workflow-guidelines*.md`.

-3. **Keep documentation in sync**
    - Ensure team members use this report and the Git specs as reference when configuring project-level CI.
-   - Update this report once CLI-based tests have been executed successfully.
+   - Update this report once CLI-based tests and real-world commits have been executed successfully.

+3. **Branch protection status (GitHub Free limitation)**
+   - On GitHub Free for private repositories, "Branch protection rules" cannot be enabled.
+   - Branch protection guidelines have been fully designed for `main`/`develop`, but they are currently **not enforced by GitHub** for this repository due to this limitation.
+   - Once the repository is upgraded to a paid plan or made public, branch protection SHOULD be enabled according to the branch-protection guideline documents.